-A bank's ability to earn money affects its safety and soundness.
-Earnings may be retained by the bank, boosting its capital cushion, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial shocks.
-Conversely, losses diminish a bank's ability to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+A bank can retain its earnings, boosting its capital cushion, or use them to deal with problematic loans, potentially making the bank better able to withstand economic shocks.
+Losses, on the other hand, reduce a bank's ability to do those things.

-On Bankrate's earnings test, Genesee Regional Bank scored 20 out of a possible 30, beating out the national average of 16.52.
+Genesee Regional Bank scored 20 out of a possible 30 on Bankrate's test of earnings, better than the national average of 15.12.

-Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important measure of a bank's earnings.
-The most recent annualized quarterly return on equity for Genesee Regional Bank was 11.33 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one widely used measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Genesee Regional Bank was 10.99 percent, above the national average of 8.10 percent.

-The bank recorded net income of $2.9 million on total equity of $53.4 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 1.07 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $5.9 million on total equity of $55.5 million.
+The bank had an annualized return on average assets, or ROA, of 1.05 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.